 What's your best score?

-My best score was about about uh a hundred.
+My best score was about 100.

-Oh my gosh, you're terrible.
+Oh, my gosh, you're terrible.

 I am terrible.